 The amount you are entitled to borrow depends on when you started/are starting your course, your household income and whether you will live at home with your parents during your course or away from home in University Halls/lodgings/house share etc.

 Students receive payment in 3 instalments, in September, January and April.
-Students who are in receipt of benefits may be eligible for a Special Support Grant in place of the Maintenance Grant.

 The Student Finance Calculator will give you an estimate of the loans/grants for which you may be eligible.